openSUSE post-installation setup

 Installing some packages

-sudo zypper in bspwm curl gettext git htop kitty neovim picom screen tmux vim wget zsh
+sudo zypper in bspwm curl deno gettext git htop kitty neovim picom screen tmux vim wget zip zsh

 Setting the hostname